TRezendes/pride_palette/README.md

 ## Class Naming Conventions

 The various color classes are named by color and grouped by flag.
 The groups are identified by the name of the group the flag represents except in cases where there are multiple flags for one group.
-In those cases, eiher a more specific flag name or the name of the flag's creator is used as an identifier (see the [Lesbian Pride flags](#labrys-lesbian) for an example).
+In those cases, either a more specific flag name or the name of the flag's creator is used as an identifier (see the [Lesbian Pride flags](#labrys-lesbian) for an example).

 ## Colors